 Prices have no context

-Doesn’t stand out among the competition
+Doesn’t stand out

 The customer doesn’t have any options beyond “accept/reject”

 Looks and feels premium